rdfn/Redefine/docs/general/editor.md

 # Setting Up Your Editor

-You can edit React Boilerplate using any editor or IDE, but there are a few extra steps that you can take to make sure your coding experience is as good as it can be.
+You can edit React redefine using any editor or IDE, but there are a few extra steps that you can take to make sure your coding experience is as good as it can be.

 ## VS Code